Abstract

 Effect of Surface Roughness on Surface Energy Calculation

-Uncorrected and corrected surface energy of minerals with different surface roughness: (
+Uncorrected and corrected surface energy of minerals with different surface roughness: (a) quartz and (b) calcite.

 However, it is also seen from Figure 9 that the values of the corrected surface energy are nearly the same for different surface roughness, which implies that the corrected surface energy has successfully removed the effect of the surface roughness.
 It is realized that surface energy is a fundamental material property that does not change with an increase/decrease in surface roughness.
 Therefore, the corrected surface energy based on the Wenzel equation must be applied to represent the real surface energy of materials.